tomsonsgs/pretrain_MLM_NSP/README.md

 # pretrain_MLM_NSP
 pretrain code for MLM and NSP

-most code is from https://github.com/tahmedge/BERT-for-Answer-Selection , and very thanks
+most code is from https://github.com/tahmedge/BERT-for-Answer-Selection , and very thanks, we add some code to support sentence tasks for only MLM

 1, choose sentence option for pretrain MLM only for sentence tasks, such as text classification, semantic parsing...